Snippets

 ECE/Schools version

 The best prevention is two MMR vaccinations.
-If you are unsure how many your family have had, check with your doctor.
+The MMR vaccine protects against 3 viral infections — measles, mumps and rubella.
+If you are unsure how many your family have had, check with your healthcare provider.
 Vaccines are free for tamariki and adults who have not had two doses.

 Colleges version

-Check that your rangatahi have had their two MMR vaccines that were given at 12-15 months of age and the other at 4 years (from Oct 2020 second MMR is now given at 15 months).
+Measles can cause a rash, flu-like symptoms, or more serious problems like brain swelling, chest infections, or death.
+Check that your rangatahi have had their two MMR vaccines that were given at 12-15 months of age and the other at 4 years.

 The best prevention is two MMR vaccinations.
+The MMR vaccine protects against 3 viral infections — measles, mumps and rubella.
 If you are unsure how many your family have had, check with your doctor.
 Vaccines are free for rangatahi and adults who have not had two doses.

 Additional resources